telerik/maui-docs/controls/combobox/overview.md

 ## .NET MAUI ComboBox Key Features

-* [Editable and NonEditable mode]({%slug combobox-editmode-and-search%})&mdash;.NET MAUI ComboBox supports both editable and noneditable state.
+* [Editable and NonEditable mode]({%slug combobox-editmode-and-search%})&mdash;The .NET MAUI ComboBox supports both editable and noneditable state.
 When the control is in edit mode searching can be performed.
 * [Searching Support]({%slug combobox-editmode-and-search%})&mdash;ComboBox provides both case-sensitive and case-insensitive searching modes.
 The available options are: `Contains`, `StartsWith`, `ContainsCaseSensitive` and `StartsWithCaseSensitive`.
 * [Single and Multiple Selection Support]({%slug combobox-selection%})&mdash;ComboBox control has a support for single and multiple selection.
 You can specify the required selection using the `SelectionMode` property.
 * [Complex Object Support]({%slug combobox-databinding%})&mdash;.NET MAUI ComboBox control provides you a way to specify which property of your complex business object to be displayed in the control by setting `DisplayMemberPath`.